A class of nonergodic interacting particle systems with unique invariant measure: Discretizations

 \section{Discretizations}

 In the present section we will give a self-contained presentation of properties of the discretization map $T$ which maps continuous-spin Gibbs measures to discrete-spin Gibbs measures.
-We will already obtain in this section the 'vertical' parts of the commutating diagram of Figure~\ref{Diagram}, i.e. those parts not involving dynamics.
-These generalities about local discretizations we are going to present are easily explained in a setup which is broader than that of $S^1$-valued spins on an integer lattice.
+We will already obtain in this section the ``vertical'' parts of the commutating diagram of Figure~\ref{Diagram}, that is, those parts not involving dynamics.
+These generalities about local discretizations we are going to present are easily explained in a setup which is broader than that of \mbox{$S^1$-}valued spins on an integer lattice.

-Take an underlying site space $G$, a local spin-space $S$ equipped with a $\s$-algebra and the configuration space $\O=S^G$ carrying the product-$\s$-algebra. $S^1$ will often serve as an example for the local state space, but one can also consider subsets of the Euclidean space of any finite dimension or finite-dimensional manifolds.
+Take an underlying site space $G$, a local spin-space $S$ equipped with a $\sigma $-algebra and the configuration space ${\Omega}=S^G$ carrying the product-$\sigma $-algebra. $S^1$ will often serve as an example for the local state space, but one can also consider subsets of the Euclidean space of any finite dimension or finite-dimensional manifolds.
 We will refer to this space as the continuous spin-space.
-Consider a Gibbsian potential $\Phi=(\Phi_A)_{A\sb G, A\text{ finite}}$ which is absolutely summable.
-Write for the Hamiltonian in the finite volume $\L\subset G$, $H_{\L}=\sum_{A\cap\L\neq\emptyset}\Phi_A$ and let $\g^\Phi=(\g^\Phi_{\L})_{\L\subset G,\L \text{ finite}}$ be the associated Gibbsian specification with a priori measure $\l$.
-We denote by $\GG(\g^\Phi)$ the corresponding Gibbs measures, defined by the DLR equation and by $\GG_{\theta}(\g^\Phi)$ the translation-invariant Gibbs measures.
-Together we call this the first-layer system.
+Consider a Gibbsian potential $\Phi=(\Phi_A)_{A{\subset}G, A\ \mathrm{finite}}$ which is absolutely summable.
+Write for the Hamiltonian in the finite volume $\Lambda \subset G$, $H_{\Lambda }=\sum_{A\cap\Lambda \neq\varnothing}\Phi_A$ and let $\gamma ^\Phi=(\gamma ^\Phi_{\Lambda })_{\Lambda \subset G,\Lambda \ \mathrm{finite}}$ be the associated Gibbsian specification with a priori measure $\lambda $.
+We denote by $\mathcal{G}(\gamma ^\Phi)$ the corresponding Gibbs measures, defined by the DLR equation and by $\mathcal{G}_{\theta}(\gamma ^\Phi)$ the translation-invariant Gibbs measures.
+Together we call this the first-layer system.\looseness=1

-Let $S=\bigcup_{s'=1}^qS_{s'}$ be a disjoint decomposition of the local state space into sets of positive $\l$-measure.
-As in \cite{EnKuOp11,KuOp08} the map $T(s):=s'$ for $S_{s'}\ni s$ defines a deterministic transformation on $S$, called the discretization map.
-The space $\O':=\{1,\dots, q\}^G$ will be referred to as the discrete or coarse-grained configuration space.
-It is convenient to use a notation which identifies the label $s'\in\{1, ..., q\}$ with the measurable subset of $S$ described by it and write $1_{s'}(s)=1$ iff $T(s)=s'$.
+Let $S=\bigcup_{s'=1}^qS_{s'}$ be a disjoint decomposition of the local state space into sets of positive $\lambda $-measure.
+As in \cite{HaKu04,EnKuOp11,KuOp08} the map $T(s):=s'$ for $S_{s'}\ni s$ defines a deterministic transformation on $S$, called the discretization map.
+The space ${\Omega}':=\{1,\ldots, q\}^G$ will be referred to as the discrete or coarse-grained configuration space.
+It is convenient to use a notation which identifies the label $s'\in\{1, \ldots, q\}$ with the measurable subset of $S$ described by it and write $1_{s'}(s)=1$ if and only if $T(s)=s'$.